 Let me explain a few things before you begin:

-3. The perceived exertion rate is based off of YOUR maximum effort.
-Determine what your 100% max effort (think the HARDEST you can push yourself - about ready to pass out, can go NO more).
+- The perceived exertion rate is based on YOUR maximum effort.
+Determine what your 100% max effort (think the HARDEST you can push yourself – about ready to pass out, can go NO more).
 If the workout calls for 50% of that, do just that.
 You can still work at 80% of your max effort with a level 3 resistance although it will look different than your 80% max effort at a level 8 resistance.
 Got it?